drnsmith/Histopathology-AI-BreastCancer/README.md

 ```

 ### **3. Download the BreakHis Dataset**
-Obtain the dataset from the official [BreakHis website](https://web.inf.ufpr.br/vri/breast-cancer-database) and place it in the appropriate directory (`data/`).
+Obtain the dataset from Kaggle and place it in the appropriate directory (`data/`).

 ---